300 (pinball)

 "300" (the exact machine name includes the quotation marks) is a bowling themed Electro-Mechanical pinball machine with the art created by Gordon Morison, designed by Ed Krynski, and produced by Gottlieb with a bowling theme.
 The title is a reference to a perfect game in the bowling, in which a bowler scores 300 points.
 A two-player version of this four-player game was released as Top Score.

 Description

-Gottlieb sold this game design in the two varieties, although they are essentially the same game (with slight artwork differences).
+Gottlieb sold this game design in the two variations, although they are essentially the same game (with slight artwork differences).
 The two-player version, Top Score, had a lower price and was released later than the four-player "300", and was targeted to game operators with a smaller budget.
 This game used animated backbox red (bowling) balls for the bonus unit.
 Two kickout holes, two pop bumpers, one spinning target, one slingshots, 4 standup targets, 1 rollover, and two 3-inch flippers.
 It has the same right side lane scoring as Gottlieb Sheriff pinball (1971), and similar left side score as Gottlieb Super Soccer.
 Only a couple Gottlieb pinball games made during the 1970s used a backbox animation.
 The game has the same mechanical backbox animation as Super Soccer pinball.
-They made 8,125 (232 of which are samples) Gottlieb "300" pinball machines, and 3,304 (104 of which are samples) Gottlieb Top Score pinball machines.
-Over the course of its lifetime "300" has received high rating from users such as 7.4 stars.